eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- You preferably have experience with data processing and storage frameworks like ***Google Cloud Dataflow, Hadoop, Scalding, Spark, Storm, Cassandra, Kafka***, etc.
 	- Extensive publication record at peer-reviewed ML conferences (e.g. ***NIPS, ICML, AISTATS, UAI, COLT, ICLR, AAAI***, etc) as well conferences with applied ML (e.g. ***KDD, WSDM, WWW, CIKM, RecSys***, etc).
 + ***"Knowledge of Bayesian Global Optimization tools and technique"***
++ vw / xgboost
+	- vw
+		* Vowpal Wabbit (VW) is an open-source fast online interactive machine learning system library and program developed originally at Yahoo!
+Research, and currently at Microsoft Research.
+		* Vowpal Wabbit provides fast, efficient, and flexible online machine learning techniques for reinforcement learning, supervised learning, and more.
+		* Vowpal Wabbit provides a fast, flexible, online, and active learning solution that empowers you to solve complex interactive machine learning problems.
+	- xgboost
+		* XGBoost is a scalable, distributed gradient boosting machine learning library that implements optimized decision tree -LRB- GBDT -RRB- algorithms for regression, classification, and ranking problems.
+		* "It aims to provide a "Scalable, Portable and Distributed Gradient Boosting (GBM, GBRT, GBDT) Library".
+It runs on a single machine, as well as the distributed processing frameworks Apache Hadoop, Apache Spark, Apache Flink, and Dask.
+		* "XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
+It implements machine learning algorithms under the Gradient Boosting framework.
+XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.
+The same code runs on major distributed environment (Hadoop, SGE, MPI) and can solve problems beyond billions of examples."
+		* XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
+It implements machine learning algorithms under the Gradient Boosting framework.
+XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.
+The same code runs on major distributed environment (Hadoop, SGE, MPI) and can solve problems beyond billions of examples.
++ skill set:
+	- As part of the Advanced Product Development team, immediate responsibilities include:
+		* Exploration and development of machine learning algorithms for spatiotemporal analysis, including multiclass classification, clustering, temporal segmentation, sequence labeling, and spatial segmentation.
+		* Development of new technologies and digital products to improve surgeon and team performance on robotic surgery platforms.
+		* Support clinical and academic collaborations in related fields.
+	- Additional responsibilities include:
+		* Contributing to multiple areas of research, including but not limited to the following:
+		* Designing and applying machine learning algorithms to novel, surgical applications
+		* Characterizing surgeon and team behavior and workflow to optimize new technologies
+		* Fully integrating machine learning into core digital products and intelligent systems
+		* Conducting user studies to evaluate digital product concepts
+	- Establishing strong academic collaborations across research disciplines
+	- Presenting research at international conferences and publishing research in top academic journals
+	- Qualifications...
+Skill/Job Requirements:
+		* Competency Requirements: (Competency is based on: education, training, skills and experience).
+		* In order to adequately perform the responsibilities of this position the individual must have:
+			+ Doctoral degree in Computer Science, Statistics, Applied Mathematics, or Neuroscience, or Master's degree with minimum (5) years industry experience developing machine learning applications
+			+ Demonstrate excellent communication skills both written and verbal
+			+ Interested in early research and development through to product roll-out
+			+ Solid understanding of statistics, machine learning, and deep learning algorithms and techniques is required
+			+ Experience with sequence modeling, image analysis, activity recognition, and/or temporal segmentation on real-world data is required
+			+ Experience with Python is required
+			+ Hands-on experience with deep learning frameworks such as Tensorflow, Theano, Caffe, and/or Torch is required
+			+ Hands-on experience with CNNs, RNNs, and LSTMs is ideal
+			+ Experience with R, SQL is ideal
+			+ Experience with C/C++ is ideal
+			+ Experience with clinical studies is a plus
+			+ Ability to travel domestically and internationally (10%)
 + skill set for DEEP LEARNING ALGORITHM INTERN
 	- Development the deep machine learning models covers computer vision and NLP applications
 	- Software performance bottleneck analysis in CNN/RNN/LSTM architectures and design